-Gateway 1 Overview Available Points Criterion 1.1: Test Development Alignment Indicators 1.1.a-1.1.b Assessment design specifications align to the expectations of college-and career-ready (CCR) standards.
-8 Criterion 1.2: Item and Form Alignment Indicators 1.2.a-1.2.g Assessment items and resulting test forms align to the expectations of the mathematics domains as outlined by college- and career-ready (CCR) standards.
-16 Criterion 1.3: Fairness and Accessibility Indicators 1.3.a-1.3.c The assessment is fair and accessible for all students in the intended test-taking population.
+Gateway 1 Overview Available Points Criterion 1.1: Test Development Alignment Indicators 1.1.a-1.1.b Assessment design specifications align to the expectations of college- and career-ready (CCR) standards.
+8 Criterion 1.2: Item and Form Alignment Indicators 1.2.a-1.2.g Text passages, assessment items, and resulting test forms align to the expectations of the ELA domains as outlined by college- and career-ready (CCR) standards.
+Note: These indicators may be "N/C" if they are not claimed by the publisher to be present in the assessment.
+Points may vary based on indicators that are claimed by the publisher to be assessed.
+Criterion 1.3: Fairness and Accessibility Indicators 1.3.a-1.3.c The assessment is fair and accessible for all students in the intended test-taking population.
 12

-► Criterion 1.1: Test Development
+Criterion 1.1: Test Development Alignment

-Assessment design specifications align to the expectations of college-and career-ready (CCR) standards.
+Assessment design specifications align to the expectations of college- and career-ready (CCR) standards.